twosixlabs/acsploit/INSTALL.md

 #### Downloading ACsploit

-Run `git clone TKTK-URL-GOES-HERE-TKTK` to check out the newest version of ACsploit into the current folder, then `cd acsploit`.
+Run `git clone https://github.com/twosixlabs/acsploit.git` to check out the newest version of ACsploit into the current folder, then `cd acsploit`.

 #### Creating and activating a `virtualenv`